BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 <br>

 #### New Users
+    - As a new user, I would like to be able to view products in the store
+    - As a new user, I would like to be able to view products in the store and add them to my shopping bag
+    - As a new user, I would like to be able to navigate from the products to the shopping bag
+    - As a new user, I would like to be able to view the products in the shopping bag easily to check its contents
-- As a new user, I would like to be able to view information about the establishment so that I can decide whether to use their services or not
+    - As a new user, I would like to be able to view the ability to easily navigate back to the shop products page from the shopping bag in case i wish to purchase more products.
+    - As a new user, I would like to be able ammend the quantity of products in my shopping bag in case i wish to purchase more of the same  products.
+    - As a new user, I would like to be able to navigate from the shopping bag to the checkout page to progress with my purchase.
+    - As a new user, I would like to be able to easily enter my shipping details to ensure my order is delivered correctly.
+    - As a new user, I would like to be able to easily enter my payment details and confirm my purchase.
+    - As a new user, I would like to be able to recieve an order confirmation email which outlines which products i have purchased, their prices, the quantity of each item, the cost of each item and the total cost of my order.
-- As a new user, I would like to be able to see reasons why I should create an account so that I can decide if I would like to become a members
+    - As a new user, I would like to be able to see reasons why I should create an account so that I can decide if I would like to become a member
+    - As a new user, I would like to be able to have the ability to register and create an account.
+    - As a new user, I would like to be able to have the ability to sign up for the shop newsletter.
-- As a new user, I would like to be able to view a menu to see what type of foods are on offer
+    - As a new user, I would like to be able to have the ability to opt in or out of the newsletter or remove my email from the newsletter database should i feel the wish to do so.
-- As a new user, I would like to be able to view reviews from past guests so that I can see what other users think of the establishment
+    - As a new user, I would like to be able to read reviews on each product so that I can see what other users think of the products on offer

 #### Existing Members
+##### I would like to have all the new users functionality and also:
-- As an existing member, I would like to be able to log into my profile easily so that I avail of members only attributes of the website.
+    - As an existing member, I would like to be able to log into my profile easily so that I can avail of members only attributes of the website such as the forum.
     - As an existing member, I would like to be able to log into my profile easily so that I can review my profile information
     - As an existing member, I would like to be able to edit my personal information on my profile so that I can keep the information up to date on the database
     - As an existing member, I would like to be able to delete my profile should i wish to do so

-- As an existing member, I would like to be able to view my bookings
+    - As an existing member, I would like to be able to view my previous orders history
-- As an existing member, I would like to be able to edit all of my bookings
-- As an existing member, I would like to be able to delete my bookings

-- As an existing member, I would like to be able to view all reviews
+    - As an existing member, I would like to be able to create reviews on products in the store
     - As an existing member, I would like to be able to edit all of my reviews
     - As an existing member, I would like to be able to delete my reviews

+    - As an existing member, I would like to be able to access the members forum and view all the different posts in each topic and the comments on each post.
+    - As an existing member, I would like to be able to create my own forum post
+    - As an existing member, I would like to be able to easily view my own forum post
+    - As an existing member, I would like to be able to edit all of my forum posts
+    - As an existing member, I would like to be able to delete my forum post

+    - As an existing member, I would like to be able to view all forum post comments
+    - As an existing member, I would like to be able to create my own forum post comments
-- As an existing member, I would like to be able to view my comments on reviews
+    - As an existing member, I would like to be able to view all my forum post comments
-- As an existing member, I would like to be able to edit all of my comments on reviews
+    - As an existing member, I would like to be able to edit all of my forum post comments
-- As an existing member, I would like to be able to delete my comments on reviews
+    - As an existing member, I would like to be able to delete my forum post comments

+    - As an existing member, I would like to be able to view the number of likes on each post
+    - As an existing member, I would like to be able to view the number of likes on each post comment
+    - As an existing member, I would like to be able to view the number of likes on each product review

 #### Admin / Staff Users
 - As a staff member, I would like to be able to view all the restaurant bookings